The secrets of integrating design into the Agile process.

 - Designing for your implementation environment judiciously is another crucial moment.

-- Document complex stuff and spend your time designing it so it is simple.
+- Document complex stuff and spend your time designing it so as to make it simple.

 - Consider UX (user experience).

 1. Consider the big picture in mind.
-Ever
+Always

 Big picture thinking is a key to creating user-centered designs.
 Product teams often forget about the overall goal when they are focused on providing incremental changes.
 It usually leads to a fragmented user experience.
 However, users apply the entire product to accomplish their goals, evaluating it as one item.
 That is why all parts of your product must work together.